angelofallars/taskover-cli/README.md

 ![image](https://i.imgur.com/PBA0LaH.png)

-Stay on top of your tasks with this terminal-based tool.
+Stay on top of your tasks with this terminal-based tool!
 Add tasks with ease, mark them as done and delete them when you're finished.

 This program is minimal and only requires Python 3.
 If you know some Python, it's easy to hack and change this program to suit your needs.